MUSINGS FROM OUR RETURNSHIPEE ON INTERNATIONAL WOMEN’S DAY

 March 8th, 2021

 A Returnship, what’s that when it’s at home?
 I hear you ask.
-A Returnship is a truly wonderful opportunity for women to return to the workplace, which seems rather fitting, given that it’s International Women’s Day… Hear from Rebecca Du Pontet; an ex-creative manager from the world of publishing keen to bridge the gap into the environmental and not-for-profit sector; which is great for us, too – as we get to soak up some of her excellence…
+A Returnship is a truly wonderful opportunity for women to return to the workplace, which seems rather fitting, given that it’s International Women’s Day… Hear from Rebecca Du Pontet; an ex-creative manager from the world of publishing keen to bridge the gap into the environmental and values-based sector; which is great for us, too – as we get to soak up some of her excellence…

 There I was, floundering around, trawling through job vacancies, putting my heart and sole into each and every application and trying to fathom what on earth I’d do next, when along came this incredible oppor-tuna-ty.
 OK, I know, enough of the fishy puns…